selabhvl/dat110public/project4/partB.md

 As we have not yet covered security in the course, we will omit this.
 Once you have learned about security, you are encouraged to revisit your implementation and implement security mechanism as outlined above.
 This is not mandatory.

 In a complete implementation, the cloud service would also use a database for storing the information related to the REST service such that it becomes persistent across starts and stops of the service.
 The system would also implement fault-tolerance such that the access log was updated even if the access control device may have been without network connectivity for a while.
-For this project, we simply store the information in memory in the service.
+For this project, we simply store the information in memory in the cloud-service.
 So be aware that information will be lost between restarts.

 ### Step 1: Clone the virtual access control device and import it into the IDE